-- Scholarship applicants are notified via email regarding the outcome of their application.
+- Scholarship applicants are notified via SPC email regarding the outcome of their application in January.

 Please read the following information carefully before you apply.
 If you are not a current student, complete the SPC Admissions Application before you apply for Foundation Scholarships.
 You will need a SPC student email address to complete the Foundation Scholarship Application.
 All St. Petersburg College students are encouraged to submit an application for Foundation Scholarships, regardless of immigration status, financial need, academic program or achievement.

 To start the application, sign in with your SPC email address and your SPC password (This password is what you have set up to log in to MySPC).